ChuckWil/Anomalies-Preview-Unusual-Mass-Downgrade-AIP-Label/README.md

 Ensure you have recorded your WorkspaceID, LogAnalytics WorkspaceId and TenantId.

-#Download the .CSV and PowerShell script.
-Edit the PS with your information as in the following script snippet:
+#Download the .CSV and PowerShell script (text file).
+Edit the PS with your information as in the following script snippet and save as .PS:

 <script snip>